Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Overview.md

 ## Previewing the Format

-!!! info "ToDo"

-    Add link once library is written and template actually exists.

 !!! info

-    For people wishing to study the format, or debug it a [010-Editor](https://www.sweetscape.com/010editor/) template is available for usage [Link Pending].
+    For people wishing to study the format, or debug it, a [010-Editor](https://www.sweetscape.com/010editor/) template is available for usage [010 Template](./010Template.bt).

-[Include Instructions Here]
+Hit `Templates -> Open Template` and then the big play button.
+Then you'll be able to browse the format in 'Variables' window.

-If anyone wants to make a [Kaitai Struct](https://kaitai.io) variation; contributions are welcome 💜.
+Alternatively, contributions are welcome if anyone wants to make a [Kaitai Struct](https://kaitai.io) variation 💜.